kalehdoo/OpenAnalytics/README.md

 If you are passionate about contributing to this project, send me a note and we can discuss further.

 ## Goal:
-The goal of Open Clinical Analytics Platform (OCAP) project is to make Clinical Intelligence accessible to all patients and organizations contributing to improve clinical research and life sciences.
+The goal of the project is to make Clinical Intelligence accessible to all patients and organizations such as Pharmaceutical sponsors, CROs, public interest groups and non-profits contributing to improve clinical research and life sciences.
+The platform is being built using open-source technologies creating analytics upon publicly available data.
 We hope the analytics would help in making clinical trials faster and increase the success rate leading to more affordable patented drug prices.

 ## System Overview: